iVatsuu/RaagTune/README.md

 -SetPrefix: Set a custom Prefix for your Guild.

+-rank: View your rank and xp.

+-leaderboard[lb]: View global leaderboard of top 10 users.

 More features will be added in the future...

 Although we are completely free but still we need to pay for our servers, So any voluntary Donations are very much appreciated :)